hbhoyar/mBAB/README.md

 ##### You are most welcome to contribute for adding to this list (issues) and for removing from this list (pull requests)

 * Addition of an Search ORing capability; i.e., to search for any of the several keywords of those provided by the user
+* Highlighting the search keyword in the results
+* Subdivision of the testaments such as Law, History, Gospels, etc. (in progress)
+* Addition of copyrighted versions such as ESV, NIV and BSI Indian versions (which also require Indian language keyboards)
-* Removal of PythonAnywhere cache when opened by a new user (presently, an entry by one user may be displayed as the entry in the browser of another user)
+* Removal of PythonAnywhere cache when opened by a new user (presently, an entry by one user may be displayed as the entry in the browser of another user): Storing search keyword, version, case-sensitivity, selected books and rows on the browser of the user rather than on the webpage hosting platform (PythonAnywhere)
-* More/Better styling features and a logo for mBAB
+* More styling features and a logo for mBAB
 * Pagination for verses as an option to the user (not everyone wants pagination but some may prefer it for better

 ***